danallan/photo-dir-to-json/docs/photo-dir-to-json.albumoptions.allowedextensions.md

 ## AlbumOptions.allowedExtensions property

 A list of case-insensitive extensions to match photo files inside the album.
-The files must be supported by the sharp image processing library.
+The files must be supported by [ExifReader](https://github.com/mattiasw/ExifReader#readme) library.
 Default: \['jpg', 'jpeg', 'png', 'webp'\]

 **Signature:**